-- [17] On two issues, the Applicant's evidence was inconsistent with the report he made to the Labour Commissioner. - 17.1 In the report, he said that Betty rebuked Mkhosana for pretending to be sick.
-In his evidence he denied that Betty rebuked Mkhosana. - 17.2 In his evidence, the Applicant said the quarrel on the 19 June 2001 arose because Betty accused him of gossiping that she took bribes to employ people. in the report, Applicant said Betty accused him of gossiping that she gave employment to people from her home area. - [18] Betty Groening also gave inconsistent evidence.
+[17] On two issues, the Applicant's evidence was inconsistent with the report he made to the Labour Commissioner.

+17.1.
+In the report, he said that Betty rebuked Mkhosana Sigwane for pretending to be sick.
+In his evidence he denied that Betty rebuked Mkhosana.

+17.2.
+In the report, he said Betty accused him of gossiping that she gave employment to people from her home area.

+In his evidence, he said the quarrel on the 19 June 2001 arose because Betty accused him of gossiping that she took bribes to employ people.

+[18] Betty Groening also gave inconsistent evidence.
 She denied that she wanted to withdraw the criminal charges against the Applicant, and denied that the Applicant was acquitted by the Swazi National Court.
-Yet the Respondent's Reply did not deny that Applicant had been acquitted, and expressly stated that "Betty decided not to pursue the criminal charges." - [19] Betty's recollection of important events was poor.
+Yet the Respondent's Reply did not deny that Applicant had been acquitted, and expressly stated that "Betty decided not to pursue the criminal charges."

+[19] Betty's recollection of important events was vague or non-existent.
 The court found it improbable that she was unable to recall the reason for the quarrel that, according to her, resulted in the Applicant assaulting her.
 The court believes that her memory lapses were selective to avoid placing herself and/or the Respondent in an unfavourable light.
 Betty said she made a contemporaneous record of the events on 19th June 2001, but this record was not produced in evidence.
 The Respondent also failed to produce any documents relating to the alleged disciplinary hearing or the dismissal of the Applicant.